HR policies

 There are many reasons we moved to a 9-day fortnight, and we tracked and measured success over a trial period before making it a permanent policy.

-Whatever you choose to do at your business, you need to make informed decisions when drafting and launching new policies.
-Knowing what you want to achieve, and what warning signs to look out for, is key.
+Whatever you choose to do at your business, you need to make informed decisions about your annual leave policy.
+Knowing what you want to achieve, and the warning signs to look out for, is key.

-If done without enough planning and thought, managing annual leave is likely to be confusing, error-prone, and time-consuming.
+Without enough planning and thought, managing annual leave is confusing, error-prone, and time-consuming.
 Keeping the purpose of the annual leave policy in mind at all times should help you to figure out what works best for you.

 You want an annual leave policy that: